Rao’s meatballs. If you’ve ever had them you know. Possible the best meatballs ever. These are those meatballs and this is that marinara sauce.

 I have the Rao’s cookbook.
 In it, the recipe is pretty much word for word the recipe in the New York Times.
 But something’s missing.
 They aren’t quite magical.

-Time.
+That something is time.
 You need to simmer them longer.
 That’s where the magic starts to happen.
-That is the real key to this recipe.
+The real key to this recipe.
 To get the full Rao’s experience you need to simmer them in the marinara.
 For an hour.
 Or more.

 San Marzano tomatoes are key for Rao’s meatballs